Quantipy/quantipy/docs/API/sites/lib_doc/batch/00_overview.rst

 """"

-Quantipy's ``Batch`` class makes it easy to specify high-volumne aggregations using a *cross-tabulation based approach*.
+Quantipy's ``Batch`` class makes it easy to specify high-volumne aggregations using a *cross-tabulation* based approach.